christinkrause55/microRNA_network_visualizer/README.md

 Red edges indicate predicted (as 8mer or 7mer) target-microRNA interactions, whereby blue edges emerge from database entries.
 Key and title can be added in a customised fashion after execution of the drawPlot function.

 ### Implementation in MATLAB
-This tool framework implemented in MATLAB (R2020a, TheMathWorks) was used for the high throughput analysis of microRNA microarray data sets.
-A database connection and database which manages the underlying data will be published upon publication to ensure reproducible data usage.
-Currently only mouse based data processing is uploaded to this repo.
+This tool framework implemented in MATLAB (R2020a, TheMathWorks) was used for the high throughput analysis of microRNA microarray data sets using linear regression and correlation models.
+Besides evaluation, MATLAB was mainly used to generate adjacency matrices from database entries.
+Therefore, a comprehensive SQLite database was generated from publuc data repositories, which was used to query target genes from every mature microRNA.
+The resulting matrices for human and mouse can be found in the R directory.
+The connection and database which manages the underlying tables will be published upon publication to ensure reproducible data usage.
+Currently only the frame for mouse based data processing is uploaded to this repo.
 A similar framework for human data will be uploaded after publication of the respective manuscript.

 The getSeedPrediction.m script can be used as a standalone function.
 An implementation of the seed prediction tool which is independent of input sequences for the respective potential target gene UTR is also located in the R directory.

 ### Dependencies
 Python script for processing fasta transcript output from ensembl biomart needs numpy (v1.19.5) and pandas (v1.3.1) with python 3.9.
+Resulting files are needed to use the seedPredicition functions in R (complete) or MATLAB (targeted) since these files contain sequence information.
+This script is included in case of working with other species than mouse or human.

 The pipeline in R (4.1.0) needs further attached packages dplyr (1.0.10), igraph (1.3.5), stringr (1.4.1), stringi (1.7.6) and biomaRt (2.50.3) to the base packages stats, graphics, grDevices utils, datasets, methods and base.